Isocyanic acid: Properties

 HNCO adds across electron-rich double bonds, such as vinylethers, to give the corresponding isocyanates.

 Isocyanic acid, HNCO, is a Lewis acid whose free energy, enthalpy and entropy changes for its 1:1 association with a number of bases in carbon tetrachloride solution at 25 °C have been reported.
 The acceptor properties of HNCO are compared with other Lewis acid in the ECW model.

-Tautomerism

-The tautomer, known as cyanic acid, HOCN, in which the oxygen atom is protonated, is unstable to decomposition, but in solution it is present in equilibrium with isocyanic acid to the extent of about 3%.
-The vibrational spectrum is indicative of the presence of a triple bond between the nitrogen and carbon atoms.

 Low-temperature photolysis of solids containing HNCO creates the tautomer cyanic acid H\sO\sC≡N, also called hydrogen cyanate.
 Pure cyanic acid has not been isolated, and isocyanic acid is the predominant form in all solvents.
 Sometimes information presented for cyanic acid in reference books is actually for isocyanic acid.

 Preparation

 Isocyanic acid can be made by protonation of the cyanate anion, such as from salts like potassium cyanate, by either gaseous hydrogen chloride or acids such as oxalic acid.

-H+ + NCO- -> HNCO

 HNCO also can be made by the high-temperature thermal decomposition of the trimer cyanuric acid: